 There is danger, however, when the Sabbath is understood in terms of whether what we do will or will not be upsetting to God.
 For as a person matures, he perceives religion as something bound up with dictatorial authority figures, and that becomes very uncomfortable.
 So as a person goes through his wilderness pilgrimage stage, the Sabbath gets set aside.
-We notice that we can go shopfacing tough ping of neither "See, questions If the about the meaning of life and true relationships.
+We notice that we can go shopfacing tough questions about the meaning of life and true relationships.